pboethig/vagrant-docker-lamp/README.md

 This configuration is designed for Magento and Magento 2 development, but can be also used for any PHP application.
 Tested with Drupal 8 as well.

+## Improvements on baseproject
+- structured lots of shell scripts in a simple folderstructore
+- added database install und restorescript for livedatabases with backupfunction
+- changed webroot from /vagrant to /var/www/html (the common way)
+- add xml-rpc support
+- added local workingdir to support IDEs editing local sources
+- restructured sync folder to edit sources in /var/www/data to see the result

 ## Provides

   * Ubuntu 15.04